 Hoban Cold Storage is an abandoned warehouse in Detroit.

-Sybill Oil was a former waste oil recycling plant in the Detroit neighborhood of Delray.
+Ternstedt Manufacturing / Sybill Oil was a former auto and later a waste oil recycling plant.

 The former Uniroyal Tire plant on Jefferson avenue was once a sprawling industrial complex.
-Demolished in 1985, the site now awaits redevelopment.
+The remaining buildings were demolished in 2013, and the site awaits redevelopment.